pressody/pressody-records/README.md

 ### PD Packages

 An PD Package is **the most fundamental, low-level entity** in the entire Pressody ecosystem.
-It is basically a regular Composer package managed by us and made available to be included in PD Parts.
+It is basically a regular Composer package managed by Pressody Records and made available to be included in PD Parts.

 **PD Packages are to remain internal to PD Records,** not to be used directly by external entities.
 This way we remain free to manage PD Packages without wondering about unexpected, external side effects.